News

 Upcoming regulations that will impact online sales

-The year 2025 brings important changes in regulations concerning sellers operating on Amazon.
-New rules cover both insurance issues, manufacturer liability, and standards related to environmental protection.
-Ignoring these changes may result in sales restrictions or even the blocking of listings.
+The year 2025 brings significant changes in regulations concerning sellers operating on Amazon.
+The new rules encompass insurance issues, producer liability, as well as standards related to environmental protection.
+Ignoring these changes could result in restrictions on sales or even the blocking of listings.
 Ensure compliance now!

 1. New seller liability insurance rules

-Starting January 2025, Amazon will simplify insurance requirements by removing the obligation to list the platform as an additional insured party.
-This means less paperwork but greater responsibility – sellers must now independently inform Amazon of any changes or expiration of their policy.
+From January 2025, Amazon will simplify its insurance requirements by removing the obligation to list the platform as an additional insured party.
+This means less paperwork, but also greater responsibility – now the seller must inform Amazon about changes or the expiration of their policy independently.

 Who do these changes affect?

-The obligation to have liability insurance applies to sellers who exceed certain gross sales thresholds in a given month.
+The obligation to have liability insurance applies to sellers who exceed specified gross sales thresholds in a given month.
 These thresholds vary by country:

-After exceeding these limits, a seller has 30 days to purchase the appropriate insurance policy.
+Once these limits are exceeded, the seller has 30 days to obtain the appropriate insurance policy.

-Lacking a valid policy may result in the suspension of the seller's account.
-Amazon values transparency, so it is important to ensure that all information is correct and up to date.
+Absence of a valid policy may result in the suspension of the seller's account.
+Amazon prioritises transparency, so it is advisable to ensure that all data is accurate and up-to-date.

 Policy requirements